 Dacron (polyester) sailcloth degrades at a steady rate in UV light and obviously should always be kept covered when not in use.
 Some tell tale signs that dacron is sun damaged are a yellow discoloration and a slightly furry look to the fabric surface.
 The fabric will also tear easily and small 2 or 3mm holes may appear.
 Before embarking on a long passage it is worth having a close inspection of your sails to identify any cloth problems.
 The more UV hours the dacron is subjected to, the more the strength loss.

 While dacron sailcloth may all appear to look the same to the untrained eye, there are at least 5 different manufacturers, each having 2-4 different grades of dacron in their range.
 Even with a lot of research it is still tough for the customer to know which cloth is high quality and which is low.
 We weather and stretch tested as many dacrons as we could with some surprising results.
-We found a massive variation in strength loss due to UV damage – up to 90% strength loss in 6 months for some fabrics, while others are low as 30%.
+We found a massive variation in strength loss due to UV damage – up to 90% strength loss in 6 months for some fabrics, while others are as low as 30%.
 We put this down to the different types of polyester yarns used in the construction and the different resins/coatings used in the manufacturing process.

-We use Dacron with a fairly balanced weave opposed to high aspect dacron.
+We use Dacron with a fairly balanced weave as opposed to high aspect dacron.
 This avoids vertical tearing (as seen in above photo), high aspect dacron has most of its strength in only one direction.
 We only use dacron from trusted suppliers that has performed well in our UV testing.

 UV Cover stitching